Skip to main content

 redisredis6379Redis caching

 The compose file mounts your local cognee/ source directory and .env file into the container.
-Named volumes persist database data between restarts:
+The database services each map to a distinct role, but only services with an active volumes: entry in docker-compose.yml persist data through container recreation by default:

 # - /path/to/your/data:/data